-1. Describe how the district will ensure the If a migrant student is identified in Webster County, the first step is to contact local delivery of academic instructional the Migrant Education Consortium at ABAC.
-If needed, the counselor and an support services to its unenrolled migratory administrator will meet with the parents to assess the needs of the student(s) preschool children, dropouts, and through a visit with the family.
-Depending on the needs, we contact Faith out-of-school youth during both the school Based groups, Family Connections, charitable groups and our teachers for year and summer periods.
-(A consortium assistance with home needs such as clothing, food and other household items. member LEA shod describe how it facilitates If a migrant child needs additional educational services beyond the regular collaboration with ABAC consortium staff services offered, we provided these services which may include but are not to ensure that these vnerable popations limited to preschool services, remediation, EL services, tutoring, or any service receive appropriate instructional support the student may need.
-The district migrant coordinator will communicate services.) regularly with the Migrant Consortium at ABAC to ensure migrant students' 2.
-Describe how the district will ensure the academic needs and resources are met. local delivery of non-academic support services, i.e., health services, nutrition programs, and social services to migrant families, preschool children, dropouts, and out-of-school youth during both the school year and summer periods.
-(A consortium member LEA shod describe how it facilitates local delivery of non-academic support services, i.e., health services, nutrition programs, and social services to migrant families, preschool children, dropouts, and out-of-school youth during both the school year and summer periods.
-(A consortium
+If a migrant student is identified in Webster County, the first step is to contact the Migrant Education Consortium at ABAC.
+If needed, the counselor and an administrator will meet with the parents to assess the needs of the student(s) through a visit with the family.
+Depending on the needs, we contact Faith Based groups, Family Connections, charitable groups and our teachers for assistance with home needs such as clothing, food and other household items.
+If a migrant child needs additional educational services beyond the regular services offered, we provided these services which may include but are not limited to preschool services, remediation, EL services, tutoring, or any service the student may need.
+The district migrant coordinator will communicate regularly with the Migrant Consortium at ABAC to ensure migrant students' academic needs and resources are met.